Uniforms of the Royal Danish Army: Standardization

 By the turn of the century, it was apparent the blue uniform was less than ideal as a field uniform and was in need of a replacement which was less prominent in the terrain.
 In February 1903, the more groundbreaking M/1903 uniform was presented to the General Staff.
-This uniform was in Reseda green and was inspired by the lessons learned by the great colonial powers, where the bright blue/red jackets where too visible in on the battlefield.
+This uniform was in Reseda green and was inspired by the lessons learned by the great colonial powers, where the bright blue/red jackets were too visible on the battlefield.
 However, after only 3 years it was withdrawn from service, as the General Staff did not want to replace the beautiful M/1880.
 The following uniform was the M/1910, which was blue like the previous ones, however, a more simplified version going from double-breasted to Single-breasted.
 The kepi was also hardened, to be more like the French version.

 With the increased risk of a German invasion during World War I, the Security Force was established to ensure Danish neutrality.
 This led to the 57,000 soldiers being deployed, creating extra demand on the production of the blue M/1910 uniforms.
 The shortage of blue dye and evidence that blue uniforms were less suitable in modern combat, led the General Staff to halt the production of the M/1910, and instead produce uniforms in different shades of grey, which then became the M/1915 uniform.
 Another lesson learned, was to remove the elaborate rank insignia, and move the insignia to the collar.
 However, due to supply shortages of the new uniform, both the M/1880 and M/1910 uniforms were still common to see during the war.